Adhi Kot

 Adhi Kot is a village and one of the 51 Union Councils (administrative subdivisions) of Khushab District in the Punjab Province of Pakistan.

 History

 The Adhi Kot meteorite landed in the area on 1 May 1919.
 The meteorite, known as the Adhi Kot stone, fell at 32°16′N 71°49′E at 12PM, 15 mi north of station Nurpur, Shahpur District (the area was part of the Shahpur District during British Rule).

+Gul Asghar khan Baghoor, a member of the National Assembly (MNA) of Pakistan since February 2024, belongs to Adhi Kot.